TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 1. This has been fixed when adding equipment to the calculator model from the live site (most likely the only place this would be added).
 2. From a UX perspective, it is unlikely that this error will ever occur as a user would just update the expsoure time of the existing instance, rather than having a duplication.

+The solution to fix this on the admin site is for the admin to slightly change the slug themselves and this will then work.

 ## Libraries and Programs Used

 <!-- - Github: Store Repository